redux-form/redux-form/examples/initializeFromState/src/InitializeFromState.md

 `connect()` to the Redux state yourself and map from the data reducer to the `initialValues` prop.

-You may only initialize a form component _once_ via `initialValues`.
-If you wish to change the "pristine" values again, you will need to dispatch the `INITIALIZE` action yourself (using the action creator provided by `redux-form`).
+By default, you may only initialize a form component _once_ via `initialValues`.
+There are two methods to reinitialize the form component with new "pristine" values:

+1. Pass a `enableReinitialize` prop or `reduxForm()` config parameter set to `true` to allow the form the reinitialize with new "pristine" values every time the `initialValues` prop changes.
+To keep dirty form values when it reinitializes, you can set `keepDirtyOnReinitialize` to true.
+By default, reinitializing the form replaces all dirty values with "pristine" values.

+2. Dispatch the `INITIALIZE` action (using the action creator provided by `redux-form`).

 The following example references an external `account` reducer, which simply takes an object of values and saves it in the store under `account.data` when you dispatch the `load` action by